sadmannn/happy-bday-shehooo/overview.md

 2. "Would you stay with me forever?"
    - Type: Yes/No
    - Responses:
-     - Yes: "Forever and always, my love."
+     - Yes: "Forever and always, my love❤️"
      - No: "No?
 That's not possible, because I'm never letting you go!"
    - Features: Multiple animations on positive response

-3. "Do you think that I am not enough for you?"
+3. "Do you actually love me from the heart?"
    - Type: Both-No
    - Response: "Just kidding babe hehe, I know you love me!"
    - Features: Butterfly and sparkle animations